 “Some people speak because they have something to say.
 Others speak because they have to say something”

 Sadly, I use that phrase more often than not when someone speaks out of total ignorance of the subject at hand, which in and of itself, too, is a lie.
-While you may confront them with irrefutable evidence, they will produce as many excuses as you do evidence.
-There’s no point in arguing with these people because they will simply drag you down to their level and beat you with experience.
+While we may confront them with irrefutable evidence, they will produce as many excuses as we do evidence.
+There’s no point in arguing with these people because they will simply drag us down to their level and beat us with experience.
 These people need professional help.
-The best thing you can do is state your business with them, and end the conversation, discussion, or dialog.
+The best thing we can do is state our business with them, and end the conversation, discussion, or dialog.
 It is tantamount to the old proverbial expression “beating a dead horse”, and then leading (dragging actually) the dead horse to water, only it can’t, it won’t drink, because it is dead.
 It’s a waste of time, energy, and effort.
 End it with “get some help!”

-I’ll speak of continuity in word(s), action(s), & behavior(s) in a moment, but what you need to know here is that when you recognize it, for the individual in question, it’s time to ignore their word(s), and pay very close attention to their action(s) & behavior(s).
+I’ll speak of continuity in word(s), action(s), & behavior(s) in a moment, but what we need to understand here is that when we recognize it, for the individual in question, it’s time to ignore their word(s), and pay very close attention to their action(s) & behavior(s).

 THE ROLE OF ADDICTION